bogdan-szabo-sociomantic/ocean-1/README.rst

   This module has been deprecaed in favor of ``ocean.util.container.cache.CachingStructLoader``.
 This means that changing API to type-safe one which works with specific struct type will be necessary.

+``ocean.io.serialize.TraceStructSerializer``
+  This module has been deprecated, is just an outdated wrapper of ``StringStructSerializer``, so just use that class directly instead.

 New Features
 ^^^^^^^^^^^^